 Other Good Agencies For Child Actors Exist Across The UK

-Once you have investigated the agencies listed above, you will have a good idea of what signals a reputable and successful talent agency.
+Once you have investigated the agencies listed above, you will have a good idea of what signals a reputable and successful children’s acting agency and how to spot a fake agency.
 So when you consider an agency not listed here, you know what to look for.

-You may also consider agencies which represent the young performers attending their classes, some of which accept external applications too.
+You may also consider children’s acting agencies which represent the young performers attending their classes, some of which accept external applications too.
 They include: